Living with Herpes: Herpes, Dating, and Your Sexual Health

 Physical treatment for herpes

-All three drugs work pretty much the same, and one study showed that all of them tend to speed up healing time by about one to two days.
+One study showed that oral treatment for herpes tend to speed up healing time by about one to two days.
 But the key is to start treatment as soon as you notice signs of an outbreak — herpes treatment is most effective when it’s taken within 48 hours of first symptoms, which is a tingling, itching, or painful sensation on the site of the infection.

-You can also use acyclovir topical ointment to treat lesions, which works for both oral herpes and genital herpes.
+You can also use a topical ointment to treat lesions, which works for both oral herpes and genital herpes.

 If you’re experiencing a lot of pain, you may want to ask your doctor to prescribe a painkiller or take some over-the-counter pain medication.
 Here are some other ways to manage pain during a herpes outbreak: